-If you're buying a flat in the UK, you've probably heard the terms freehold and leasehold.
-Understanding the difference isn't just legal jargon.
-It shapes how much control you have over your home, what you pay in the long run, and how easy it is to sell or remortgage later.
-This guide breaks down freehold vs leasehold in plain language and gives you a practical framework for making the right choice.
+If you are buying a flat in the UK, you have probably heard the terms freehold and leasehold.
+Understanding the difference is not just legal jargon — it shapes how much control you have over your home, what you pay in the long run, and how easy it is to sell or remortgage later.

 What Does Freehold vs Leasehold Mean in the UK?